-Michael K. Harrist is a musician and educator based in Boston, MA.
+Michael K. Harrist is a musician, educator and concert promoter based in Boston, MA.

-Michael has composed for film, dancers, and various ensembles including Çeşni Trio, Tolgahan Çoğulu, Ameranouche, Sol & Kiel and the Harrist Family Band.
-His music seeks to find common ground between the pitch and rhythmic sensitivity of modal traditions and the western polyphonic tradition.
+Michael has composed for film, dancers, commercial enterprises and various ensembles including Çeşni Trio, Ameranouche, Sol & Kiel and the Harrist Family Band.
 He draws heavily from his background in Jazz improvisation and his studies of Ottoman court music, Western art music and Hindustani raga.
 Michael writes in traditional forms and separately works to develop contemporary approaches that move towards a natural synthesis of these various traditions.